pascalschmidt-dev/Pi-Scale/README.md

 When the user wakes up the RPi display with a touch, the load cell is calibrated.
 To bridge the time necessary to do so, an animation is displayed.
 Then the user identifies himself either as _Guest_ or _Pascal_.
 The former makes Pi-Scale work just like an ordinary scale while the latter asks for a PIN before invoking the smart scale feature.

 After the weighing process, the result is send to an [IFTTT Webhook](https://ifttt.com/maker_webhooks).
-The IFTTT Applet triggered by that Webhook adds a new row with the weight and the date to a Google Sheets spreadsheet .
-Additionally a graph with the last 10 weigh-ins is drawn on the RPi display.
+The IFTTT Applet triggered by that Webhook adds a new row with the weight and the date to a Google Sheets spreadsheet.
+Additionally a graph with the last 10 weighings is drawn on the RPi display.

 ### Demo